Security-Onion-Solutions/securityonion-docs/hardware.rst

 Forward Node (Sensor)
 ---------------------

-A forward node runs sensor components only, and forwards metadata to the master server.
+A forward node runs sensor components only, and forwards metadata to the management server.
 All PCAP stays local to the sensor, and is accessed through use of an agent.

 - CPU: Used for analyzing and storing network traffic.
 As monitored bandwidth increases, a greater amount of CPU will be required.
 See below.
 - RAM: Used for write cache and processing traffic.